Devleena2003/Devleena2003/README.md

 ## 🌱 What I'm Seeking

-I'm actively looking for opportunities that will allow me to contribute my skills in **web & mobile development, UI/UX, ML, GenAI, and Blockchain** to innovative projects.
+I'm actively looking for opportunities that will allow me to contribute my skills in **web & mobile development, UI/UX, ML and GenAI** to innovative projects.
 I'm eager to join dynamic teams where I can continue to learn, grow, and help shape the future of technology.
 My passion for creating socially impactful solutions, from accessibility tools to sustainability apps, drives my ambition to make a tangible difference.

 ## 📊 My GitHub Pulse